Eden Roc Punta Cana

 The resort has three restaurants, the Mediterraneo, the La Palapa and the Blue Grill&Bar.

-The main restaurant is an elegant, mediterranean restaurant with a bit of a dress code – “resort elegant” is what they call it.
+The main restaurant is an elegant, Mediterranean restaurant with a bit of a dress code – “resort elegant” is what they call it.
 Don’t go there in shorts, but white linen trousers and a light blue shirt will perfectly blend in.
 You are either inside in the main building, or outside overlooking the main pool.
 Don’t expect sea view, we’re not close to the beach here – about a 7 minute ride away with the golf carts.
 If you want dinner with a view, go to the La Palapa restaurant or the Blue Grill&Bar right at the beach club.

 At the Mediterraneo they are known for their Lobster variations (caramelized Lobster medaillons), but also for lamb and veal dishes.
-The lobster goes for 62 USD, the pasta for 36 (incl taxes and charges).
+The lobster goes for 62 USD, the pasta for 36 USD (incl. taxes and charges).
 The food is delicious, but be prepared, the portions are small – you’ll need at least two or three courses.

 Rack of lamb, with artichokes, broccoli, potatoes and tomato confit.
 Fine cuisine, beautifully arranged, but rather small portions.